google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 This works even with libraries if they are written with ES modules.

 Note: In webpack, tree-shaking doesn’t work without a minifier.
-Webpack just removes export statements for exports that aren’t used; it’s the `UglifyJsPlugin` that removes unused code.
+Webpack just removes export statements for exports that aren’t used; it’s the minifier that removes unused code.
 Therefore, if you compile the bundle without the minifier, it won’t get smaller. <br><br>
-You aren’t required to use precisely this plugin though.
+You aren’t required to use precisely webpack’s built-in minifier (`UglifyJsPlugin`) though.
 Any minifier that supports dead code removal
 (e.g. [Babel Minify plugin](https://github.com/webpack-contrib/babel-minify-webpack-plugin)
 or [Google Closure Compiler plugin](https://github.com/roman01la/webpack-closure-compiler)) will do the trick.